FAIRplus/the-fair-cookbook/content/recipes/interoperability/bridgedb-recipe.md

 ## Identifier mapping with BridgeDb

-{ref}`fcb-idmapping` is an essential step for data reusability and interoperability.
+{ref}`fcb-interop-idmapping` is an essential step for data reusability and interoperability.
 This step requires dedicated tools.
 With the present recipe, we show how to use BridgeDb to carry out  this process.

 BridgeDB is an open source tool dedicated to performing identifier mapping.
 BridgeDB offers three different interfaces:
 * Java API